 There was no going back for me.
 My life did a 180.

-Isn’t it cool how when we’re ready, helpful people and resources appear like magic to aid us on our quest? (of course, many were there all along, I just couldn’t see them)
+Isn’t it cool how when we’re ready, helpful people and resources appear like magic to aid us on our quest? (many were there all along, I just couldn’t see them)

 My grandmother had these creaky old bookshelves full of dusty books in the back room of her art studio (our family lived in the apartment upstairs).
 Hungry for change, I devoured texts on meditation, yoga, Chinese Medicine, nutrition, art, philosophy, history, tigers, and tea.

-Grandma Bettie was a kind of Renaissance woman, and touched a lot of people’s lives with her wit, wisdom, and art.
+Grandma Bettie was a Renaissance woman and touched a lot of people’s lives with her wit, wisdom, and art.

 Man, what I would give to have tea with her one more time…